SaraFreitas02/animations/README.md

 <br>

 ## Usage Instructions
+---
-Interact with each item to explore the animations.
+Interact with each item to explore the animations and have fun.

 <br>
 <br>

 ## License
+---

 This project is licensed under the **CC0 1.0 Universal Public Domain Dedication**.